-For prospective students who meet the Graduate School admissions requirements, admission is usually routine for those who also meet the following requirements and standards: 30 or more semester hours in the social sciences (anthropology, political science, economics, psychology, history) including 21 hours in sociology with grades of B or better, and an overall grade point average of at least 2.7 on the 4-point scale.
+For prospective students who meet the Graduate School admissions requirements, admission is usually routine for those who also meet the following requirements and standards: 30 or more semester hours in the social sciences (anthropology, political science, economics, psychology, history) including 21 hours in sociology, six of those hours being sociological theory and sociological statistics or methods, with grades of B or better.
+A final requirement is an overall grade point average of at least 2.7 (A= 4.0).